 UE: NC State Workers Say, ‘Fund Worker Health, not Corporate Wealth’ https://labortoday.luel.us/en/ue-nc-state-workers-say-fund-worker-health-not-corporate-wealth/ Fri, 14 Mar 2025 11:03:28 +0000 https://labortoday.luel.us/?p=3361 From UE News | Photo Courtesy of ueunion.org | UE News Reuse Policy RALEIGH, NC—On Friday, March 7, members of UE Local 150, the North Carolina Public Service Workers Union, spoke out against increased insurance costs and cuts to health…

-The post UE: NC State Workers Say, ‘Fund Worker Health, not Corporate Wealth’ appeared first on Labor Today.
+The post UE: NC State Workers Say, ‘Fund Worker Health, not Corporate Wealth’ first appeared on Labor Today.

 ]]>